 Pornographic or sexually oriented conventions, expos, or conferences held in hotels risk the safety and welfare of hotel staff and patrons.
 Sexually exploitive events are those that promote sexually oriented businesses—businesses whose purpose it is to stimulate, titillate, or arouse the sexual fantasies of patrons, or facilitate the exchange of commercial or group sex acts. […]

+Pornography in hotels not only facilitates harms to the user and their relationships, but it also increased demand for sex trafficking and prostitution.
 ALL INDIVIDUALS & ORGANIZATIONS ARE INVITED TO TAKE THE PLEDGE TO REFUSE TO PATRONIZE ANY HOTEL OR MOTEL THAT SELLS & PROFITS FROM PORNOGRAPHY.
-(Name of organization, corporation, individual) oppose(s) all sexual exploitation and, WHEREAS, pornography represents the photographic or video depiction of sexual exploitation of a human being; and WHEREAS, pornography depicts a […]
+(Name of organization, corporation, individual) oppose(s) all sexual […]

 The TEXXXAS pornography expo has been pushed out of the mainstream in Houston, Texas.
 Instead of being hosted in a prestigious hotel, the TEXXXAS pornography expo will not be relegated into a seedy strip club.
 This is an important victory for the movement to end sexual exploitation.
 In less than two weeks, two hotels (Hilton […]

 The TEXXXAS porn expo could be on the verge of getting run out of town!
 After Hilton Hotels announced that they canceled their agreement to host the sexploitation event, event coordinators started scrambling to find a new venue.
 Meanwhile, we got to work contacting our hotel friends.
 Because of our work with the Dirty Dozen […]